This article originally appeared in August 2016, and was updated with publication Information in March 2019.

 Learning how to communicate effectively is a parenting challenge, especially for those who have teenagers with MS. Some parents reported becoming more vigilant, and as a result, overbearing, because of their worry that kids would not tell them about symptoms.
 Others encouraged children to become more independent, concerned that these kids were hesitating to live life to the fullest because of a preoccupation with being sick.
 All parents interviewed gave children at least some voice in decision-making related to MS.

 The authors advise working with mental health professionals who have special expertise in adolescent development, so that families and providers can respond to the special needs of teens with chronic disease.
 Learn how to help a teen with MS to thrive

 - “The first time I did it I thought I was going to throw up, because it was just the sensation of sticking a needle in my child…”

 Easily, the biggest challenge reported by these parents relating to treatment was the difficulty of injections.
 Partly because of the process itself – children’s fear of needles, pain at the injection site, or flu-like symptoms.
 And partly because of the parents’ distress at observing, or causing, their children’s discomfort.
 Sometimes, the children were calmer, with one mother reporting that her child said, “You’re not getting the shot.
 I’m getting the shot.
 Could you just suck it up and give me the shot?”

 Many adults have problems with injections as well, point out the authors, noting the success of a cognitive behavioral intervention developed for people with MS

 .
 They suggest adapting this intervention for kids.
-Oral medications are increasingly being considered an option as well, with several studies ongoing to determine the safety of these agents specifically in the pediatric population.
+Oral medication is an option as well, particularly with the approval of Gilenya for pediatric MS.